 No matter how hard you fight it, there is no avoiding leaving a digital footprint anymore.
 If you are on the hunt for a job, it’s essential to to take the time out to establish a thoughtful and conscious identity online.
 If you don't, it can seriously effect how potential employers view you as a candidate.

 Your digital “footprint” is the trace of yourself that you leave in registrations, social media platforms and other online communities and forms.
 How impactful can one be?
 Well, hiring managers say that what they discover online often leads to a candidate winning a desired position.
-And Forbes reports that “more than a third of all employers utilize these (social media) sites in their hiring process”.
-Information found online conveys a person’s character, while also presenting skill levels.
+In fact, A Careebuilder Survey reports that 70 percent of employers use social media to screen candidates during the hiring process.
+They believe information they find online can convey a person’s character and can demonstrate their skill levels.

 Considering how much of our lives are now digitalized, there are many areas to contemplate when creating your personal online footprint.
 Use the following guidelines to start building a positive and well-rounded digital identity.

 To establish an online identity, it's important to use your real name.
 There are some networking sites that require this and hiding behind or creating a fake identity can lead to negative consequences.
 Instead of using too much imagination, it’s best to keep it honest.
 Be real and be smart when you interact online.